Financial Aid Policies

 New Graduate Students with no transfer coursework being applied to their graduate level will be considered to be meeting SAP during their first FAU term.

 Continuing/Returning/Transfer Students will have their Satisfactory Academic Progress based on the most recent term listed on their transcript for their current academic level.
-The review will be based on all institutional and non-remedial transfer coursework attempted by the student at their current level, regardless of whether or not the student received aid for the coursework attempted.
+The review will be based on all institutional cumulative and overall cumulative (including transfer) coursework attempted by the student at their current level, regardless of whether or not the student received aid for the coursework attempted.

 III.
 SATISFACTORY ACADEMIC PROGRESS CRITERIA STANDARDS: